vic-ma/website/content/posts/2025-10-15-test-post/index.md

 But then, the unthinkable happens---the CI pipeline fails!
 And apparently, it's due to a test failure?
 But you ran your tests locally, and everything went fine.
 So you run the tests locally once again, just to be sure...and yup, they still pass.

 So...what then?
-A sporadic CI test failure?
+A sporadic test failure?
 A cosmic bit flip?
-Well, let's just try re-running the pipeline and see what happens.
+Well, let's just try running the CI pipeline again and see what happens.
+Maybe the problem will go away.

 ...